Dominican Republic Camp

 - Filming of a workout & creation of a Play In School player profile page.
 (Normally $600)

-- Free access to the Play In School College Recruiting “Playbook” online course due out later in 2017.
+- FREE access to the Play In School College Recruiting “Playbook”.
+Click Here for Details.
 (Normally $500)

 *Airfare is not included in the below packages.
 Flights typically cost $600 RT w/30 day advanced purchase.

 Family Members: $1,497 or 5 payments of $319

 * Players are more than welcome to come solo.
 We keep a 5 to 1 (or better) player to coach ratio.
 But we welcome parents to join us because we think this experience can be just as powerful for you as it is for the kids.

 Frequently Asked Questions:

 Do I need a passport and how do I get one?
 This is one of the most important items that must be considered ahead of time.
 Yes, you must have a passport.
 It can take up to two months to get your passport application processed.
 For more information on getting a passport the Department of State.

 Do I need any immunizations?
 No immunizations are required for travel to the Dominican Republic.

 What airport and what time should I schedule my arrival and departure flights?
 Santo Domingo Airport (SDQ), known officially as Las Américas International Airport is located approximately 20 miles from Boca Chica.
 Popular airline companies which fly into Santo Domingo include JetBlue, American, Delta, Spirit and United.

 Typical roundtrip flights cost approximately $600 per passenger with more than 30 days advanced purchase.
 This is also a great opportunity to use frequent flyer points.